All About Adaptogens and Their Benefits

 How to Take Adaptogens

 Adaptogens come in many different forms but they’re most commonly found as pills, powders or teas.
 There’s no one right way to take them so it’s just a matter of personal preference.
-A lot of people find it easy to take them in capsule form or use a powder and blend it into a smoothie or homemade latte-style drink.
+A lot of people find it easy to take them in capsule form or use a powder and blend it into a smoothie or homemade latte-style drink like my golden milk.

 Adaptogens are also slow-acting so although they’re powerful, you may not notice their effects for a few weeks after you start taking them, depending on which one you’re using.